Indigenous Student Services (ISS) strives to be a home away from home for Indigenous students.

 The ISS also provides academic skills workshops throughout the academic year.

-ISS works closely with the Indigenous Studies Program and shares its space.
+ISS works closely with the ISD and shares its space.

-The ISP Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.
+The ISD Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.

-The ISS and ISP are home to the Indigenous Student Lounge.
-The room is equipped with a flat screen TV, a DVD player, computers, a printer and Internet access.
+The ISS and ISD centre in LR Wilson Hall has an Indigenous Student Lounge.
+The centre is equipped with a kitchen, computers, a printer and Internet access.
 You can use this space to study, hold a meeting or just take a break.

-The ISHS office is solely dedicated to providing services and supports for the academic success and well-being of all First Nations, Inuit and Métis students in the Faculty of Health Sciences at McMaster.
+IHLL is dedicated to providing services and supports for the academic success and well-being of all First Nations, Inuit and Métis students in the Faculty of Health Sciences at McMaster.

 Examples of our programming include: